 DOJ Clears $825M Finicity Acquisition by Mastercard

 Mastercard announced yesterday that the Justice Department has cleared their acquisition of Salt Lake City-based Finicity for $825 million.
 The acquisition was first announced on June 23.
 With regulatory hurdles behind them, Mastercard and Finicity will finalize in the next few days, according to Finicity co-founder and CEO Steven Smith.
+The $825 million cash buy out from Mastercard, combined with Finicity's $160 million earn out, puts the company's valuation to a smidgen below $1 billion.

 ”I don’t think there were any real concerns on the part of Finicity or Mastercard that we wouldn’t get approval,” said Smith.
 “But it was still a hurdle we had to get over.”